Sinakhx/array-slayer/README.md

 - ability to chain methods or import a single method as a seperate module.
 - much more readable & consice code for reviewing.
 - lightweight: only about ~16kbs (full-featured bundle)
+- immutable by nature (methods return a new array)

 ## Example usage
 ```js